 We’re not entirely sure on the costs for applying for the ID card just yet.
 The details are still very murky but as soon as the information becomes available, we will update this section immediately.

 We’d love to know your thoughts on the ID card.
-Let us know your views in the comments about any of the following:
+Let us know your views about any of the following:

 In September 2021, we launched the official UK veterans ID card petition.